-This is a guide covering vignetting in photography.
+This is a guide covering vignettes and vignetting in photography.
 Depending on the use case, vignetting can either be a pain in the butt or it can be a stylistic choice.

 Either way, let’s learn more about it!